Cordyceps Types Cover Photo

 Cordyceps supplements are commonly available in two forms: extracts and powders.

-Cordyceps extracts are concentrated forms of cordyceps, usually obtained through a process of hot water extraction or dual extraction (using both water and alcohol–we’ll discuss this more below).
-This extraction method aims to isolate the beneficial compounds from the mushroom, making them more bioavailable and easier for the body to absorb.
+• Cordyceps extracts are concentrated forms of cordyceps, usually obtained through a process of hot water extraction or dual extraction (using both water and alcohol–we’ll discuss this more below).
+This extraction method aims to isolate the beneficial mushroom polysaccharides from the functional mushrooms

 When choosing between extracts and powders, consider factors such as potency, convenience, and personal preference.
 Extracts tend to be more potent and require smaller doses, while powders offer versatility and can be easily added to beverages or recipes.